Filed under: Electrical Repair, Electrical Wiring » Feedback, Comments or Questions «

 Thanks for your electrical wiring question Richard.

-Installing the Right Type of 120 Volt Receptacle is Very Important
+- Steps for Installing the Right Type of 120 Volt Receptacle When Replacing Electric Outlets

 Electrical Circuit Wiring